benedictjones/Towards-Intelligently-Designed-Evolvable-Processors/README.md

 PySpice was used to intergrate a Differential Evolution evolutionary algorithm with SPICE models of materials.
 The model can be thought of as a Evolution in-Materio (EiM) material proxy, enabling quick and efficient testing of EiM Evolvable processor properties.

-A EiM processor can be thought to act as seen in Fig.1 below:
+A EiM processor uses and Evolutionary Algorithm to exploit a material to perform a certian task or process (such as classification).
+To achive this a set up such as the one shown below (Fig. 1) can be used:
 ![alt text](https://github.com/benedictjones/Towards-Intelligently-Designed-Evolvable-Processors/blob/main/Fig1.PNG)